 A block of code may be contained within a function for easy re-use.
+Unlike an Alias which simply gives a cmdlet an alternative, shorter name a function can include a cmdlet plus parameters and other expressions as needed.

-Function or Filter definition:
+Function / Filter syntax:

 function [scope_type:]name